Alishumali/Kozich_ReAnalysis_AEM_2013/code/README.md

-# Readme file for the process of obtaining Mothur's latest version from the mothur github repo
+# Readme file for the process of obtaining Mothur's latest version from the mothur github repository

 ## downloading mothur linux latest version to run with AWS EC2 machine via Bash

 ``` bash